Sociotherapy: Phenomenological Method

-This method honors the immediacy and subjectivity of each individual’s present experience.
-By focusing on the person’s immediate perception of reality, phenomenology underscores that understanding a client’s experience subjectively, from their perspective, is key to providing meaningful support.
+This method honors the immediacy and subjectivity of each individual's present experience.
+By focusing on the person's immediate perception of reality, phenomenology underscores that understanding a client's experience subjectively, from their perspective, is key to providing meaningful support.

-In terms of methodology, the partnership approach relies on the Weberian perspective of verstehen -- the process of understanding the subjective meaning and purpose which clients attached to their experiences thoughts, emotions, physical sensations, and behaviors.
+In terms of methodology, the partnership approach relies on the Weberian perspective of relational verstehen—the process of understanding the subjective meaning and purpose which clients attached to their experiences thoughts, emotions, physical sensations, and behaviors.
 In Sociotherapy the clients interpretation and meaning making are what become the focus and not the facilitators.

 Applying the rule of epoché we set aside our personal initial biases and prejudices in order to suspend expectations and assumptions.
 Applying the rule of description, one occupies oneself with describing instead of explaining.
 Applying the rule of horizontalization one treats each item of description as having equal value or significance.

 When it comes to a socio-therapeutic relationship the rule of epoché sets aside any initial theories with regard to what is presented in the meeting between therapist and client.
 The rule of description implies immediate and specific observations, abstaining from interpretations or explanations, especially those formed from the application of any clinical theory superimposed over the circumstances of experience.
 The rule of horizontalization avoids any hierarchical assignment of importance such that the data of experience become prioritized and categorized as they are received.

 As envisioned by Husserl, phenomenology is a method of philosophical inquiry that rejects the rationalist bias that has dominated Western thought since Plato in favor of a method of reflective attentiveness that discloses the individual's "lived experience".